Skip to main content

 The Packet Routers are responsible for routing packets received from Hotspots to the appropriate LNS.
 This streamlined service follows the routing rules given to it by the Config Service.

-If a Packet Router can match a received packet to a defined route, it will forward that message to the appropriate LNS and submit a packet report to the Packet Reports Database.
+If a Packet Router can match a received packet to a defined route, it will forward that message to the appropriate LNS and submit a packet report to the Packet Reports Database, which will be ingested by the Reward Oracles so that the hotspots delivering that packet are duely rewarded.

 Each packet report includes OUI, network ID, region, gateway, and payload hash metadata.
 The full definition can be found here.